Expecco Update Settings

 Please notice that expecco versions before 2.10.1 only supported FTP-access to the update server.
 This lead to problems with some customers, where FTP access was blocked in a firewall, and they had to install patches manually.

-However, starting with 2.11, HTTP patch file installation is supported and the default mechanism, and a patch is available for 2.10, which adds HTTP support.
+However, starting with 2.11, HTTP patch file installation is supported and now the default mechanism.
+A patch is available for 2.10, which adds HTTP support.
 After installation of this patch, the default mechanism will be HTTP, and FTP is only tried as a fallback (and can be enforced for backward compatibility, in case you have already setup your own FTP-patch service in your lab).

 If you are running 2.10, and you have no FTP-access, it is a good idea to load this patch first:

 - install this patch ("Extras" -> "Maintenance" -> "Install Patch from File")

 then install the other patches via the regular software update dialog ("Extras -> Settings -> Software Updates).